cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 Data sources are defined in server.xml, and JNDI is used by this application to autowire to the specified data source given by the URL in `application.properties`.
 It is important to note that when the Db2 JDBC driver is operating in a CICS environment with type 2 connectivity, the autocommit property is <i>forced</i> to 'false' and by default the `commitOrRollbackOnCleanup` property is set to 'rollback'.
 Traditionally this has been because the driver defers to CICS UOW processing to demark transactions in a CICS application.
 Conversely, JDBC type 4 connectivity defaults to 'autocommit=true' as this is more standard in a distributed environment.
 Additionally the `commitOrRollbackOnCleanup` property does <b>not</b> apply if autocommit is on, AND autocommit does not apply if using a global txn.

 The differing values of these properties for different DataSource types, give rise to different transactional behaviour when used in CICS Liberty.
-For example, calling the `/addEmployee` endpoint in this sample with a Liberty type 4 DataSource will result in an automatic commit, the same call using a Liberty type 2 DataSource will result in rollback, because autocommit=false (forced by JCC driver) and the clean-up behaviour (if there is no explicit transaction) is to rollback.
+For example, calling the `/addEmployee` endpoint in this sample with a Liberty type 4 DataSource will result in an automatic commit, the same call using a Liberty type 2 DataSource will result in rollback, because autocommit=false (is forced by JCC driver) and the clean-up behaviour (if there is no explicit transaction) is to rollback

 For the `cicsts_dataSource` which uses type 2 connectivity, the behaviour is similar to Liberty type 4 but this DataSource implementation does not involve the Liberty transaction manager by default and so the clean-up behaviour does not apply.
 Thus when the transaction finishes, CICS will implicitly commit the UOW, and the database updates are committed.

 You can emulate the autocommit behaviour for a Liberty DataSource with type 2 connectivity by setting the `commitOrRollbackOnCleanUp` property to 'commit'.
-However, should the application then cause an exception or abend, the CICS UOW containing the Db2 update, has already been committed and only a second new (empty) UOW is rolled back.
+However, should the application then cause an exception or abend, the CICS UOW containing the Db2 update has already been committed and only a second new (empty) UOW is rolled back

 Thus, for each update operation in this sample we provide a second end-point version (post-fix 'Tx') which wraps the call in an XA (global) transaction and in all environments the behaviour remains fully transactional and consistent.
 You can observe the differences in behaviour by defining different DataSource types in your server.xml and driving the different local vs global transaction endpoints.